ocel0t/abyss0fPhD/README.md

 # abyssOfPhD
-Small but useful scripts written in bash and python during my graduate student years.
+Short but useful scripts written in bash and python during my graduate student years.